0BAB1/gcodeEstimator/README.md

 - G53, G54, .. (set origin) (not sure to add this one)

 # Testing the code

+When modifying the logic, some code samples are provided to see

 Go to ./tests folder and add your test file named like this : `test_yourFileNameHere.py`